Understanding how schedules are defined using Later.

 While Later has been designed to efficiently calculate occurrences for all types and complexities of schedules, there are a few things to keep in mind for applications that have particularly high performance requirements.

-time period instead of specifying
+time time period instead of specifying

 hours and minutes seperately when possible.
 Reducing the number

-of constraints will generally improve performance.after
+of constraints will generally improve performance.after and before modifiers to

 eliminate the need for specifying a lot of valid values will